Installing Infrared Heating Cost

 The overall cost to install and run infrared heating varies a lot, depending on a number of key factors.

-- Size and Number of Rooms - Larger rooms or homes with multiple spaces require more panels, which increases both supply and installation costs.
+- Size and Number of Rooms — Larger rooms or homes with multiple spaces require more panels, which increases both the supply and installation fees, as well as the cost of running infrared heating in general.

 - Panel Size and Design — Standard panels tend to be more affordable compared to decorative options, which tend to have a hefty price tag.
 Panels with a higher wattage also usually cost more.

-- Ceiling vs Wall-Mounted - If you lay panels on the ceiling, you might find they require additional mounting hardware or structural support, adding to installation costs.
+- Ceiling vs Wall-Mounted — If you lay panels on the ceiling, you might find they require additional mounting hardware or structural support, adding to installation costs compared to wall-mountings which are typically quicker and easier to fit.

 - Smart vs Manual Control Systems — The cost to replace your existing control system with smart thermostats and home automation integration increases the cost, though it does also improve energy efficiency.